olcf/foundational_hpc_skills/intro_to_python/README.md

 ```

 This variable should be treated as read-only by the user.
-Do not try to explicitly assign a value to `_`, for you would create an independent local variable with the same name that would override the built-in variable with its "magic" behavior.
+Do **NOT** try to explicitly assign a value to `_`, because you would create an independent local variable with the same name that would override the built-in variable with its "magic" behavior.

 Let's continue the Python "magic" by moving on to strings!